Here are just a few ways Defy Expectation has supported our students:

 This level of innovation requires tremendous support and a deep belief in the outcomes.
-It's a tall order but one that’s integral to Bryn Mawr’s commitment to women’s education.
+Thank you.

 - The Bryn Mawr Fund.
 Learn more here.